 It is well recognized that the percentage of Black applicants who actually receive invitations to join the entering class is a valuable gauge of an institution’s commitment to racial diversity.
 Yet this figure is regarded as the most sensitive of all admissions data.
 This is particularly true for some of the very highest-ranked institutions.

-Of the 17 universities that reported Black student yield, the highest rate was at Harvard University.
-At Harvard, 65.3 all Black students accepted for admission decided to enroll.
-Among the reporting universities, the Massachusetts Institute of Technology ranked second in Black student yield with a rate of 64.4 percent.
-UCLA and the University of Chicago were the only other major research universities that reported a Black student yield of more than 50 percent.
+Of the 13 universities that reported Black student yield, the highest rate was at the Massachusetts Institute of Technology.
+At MIT, 67.7 percent of all Black students accepted for admission decided to enroll.
+Among the reporting universities, the University of Pennsylvania ranked second in Black student yield with a rate of 53.7 percent.
+The University of Chicago also reported a Black student yield of over 50 percent.
+Traditionally Harvard University and Stanford University have had the highest Black student yields.
+But in recent years, Black student yield at these high-ranking institutions was not made available to JBHE.